MauricioMoldes/deploy_beacon_v2_reference_implementation/README.md

 The B2RI is conceived as a customizable local solution, delivered with a basic configuration.
 The software is written in Python, Perl and Bash and has a command-line interface (CLI) for control and operation.

-# Fast Deployment Beacon Reference Implementation Server
+# Dockerized Deployment Beacon Reference Implementation Server

 Here, we present a proof of concept for the dockerized deployment of the beacon v2 reference implementation.